rohan-darji/ECC_Assignment_03/README.md

 ![Untitled](https://github.com/rohan-darji/ECC_Assignment_03/blob/main/Images/docker_07.png)
 We can also see the same random sentence stored in the clientvol which is received from the server.

 #### To ease the verify process of the output file sent from server to client, I used the random sentence instead of the random data of 1kb.
-But we can also perform the same transfer of file from server to client using the random data of 1kd by usin gthe following function in the `server.js`.
+But we can also perform the same transfer of file from server to client using the random data of 1kd by using the following function in the `server.js`.

 ```jsx
 const FILE_SIZE = 1024; // 1KB